 The NBA is a global sports and media business built around four professional sports leagues: the National Basketball Association, the Women's National Basketball Association, the NBA G League and the NBA 2K League.
 The NBA and the International Basketball Federation (FIBA) also jointly operate the Basketball Africa League (BAL).
 The NBA has established a major international presence with games and programming available in 215 countries and territories in more than 50 languages, and merchandise for sale in more than 200 countries and territories on all seven continents.
-NBA rosters at the start of the 2021-22 season featured a record 121 international players from 40 countries.
-NBA Digital's assets include NBA TV, NBA.com, the NBA App and NBA League Pass.
+NBA's digital assets include NBA TV, NBA.com, the NBA App and NBA League Pass.
 The NBA has created one of the largest social media communities in the world, with 2.1 billion likes and followers globally across all league, team, and player platforms.
-Through NBA Cares, the league addresses important social issues by working with internationally recognized youth-serving organizations that support education, youth and family development, and health-related causes.
+Through NBA Cares, the league addresses important social issues by working with internationally recognized youth-serving organisations that support education, youth and family development, and health-related causes.